 The trivia items below may give away important plot points.

-The Krakow ghetto "liquidation" scene was only a page of action in the script, but Steven Spielberg turned it into 20 pages and 20 minutes of screen action "based on living witness testimony".
-For example, the scene in which the young man escapes capture by German soldiers by telling them he was ordered to clear the luggage from the street was taken directly from a survivor's story.
+The Krakow ghetto "liquidation" scene was only a page of action in the script, but Steven Spielberg turned it into twenty pages and twenty minutes of screen action "based on living witness testimony".
+For example, the scene in which Leopold Pfefferberg escapes capture by German soldiers by telling them he was ordered to clear the luggage from the street and saluting them was taken directly from his own account.

 There is a Jewish tradition that when one visits a grave, one leaves a small stone on the marker as a sign of respect.
 This explains the epilogue where the cast and the Schindlerjuden cover Oskar Schindler's grave with stones.

-During the Jewish ghetto liquidation scene, a Jewish boy being dragged by two Schutz-Staffel soldiers is shot and killed by a third SS man as the SS soldiers walk towards him.
+During the Jewish ghetto liquidation scene, a Jewish boy being dragged by two SS soldiers is shot and killed by a third SS man as the other soldiers walk towards him.
 What follows is a heated exchange between the two SS soldiers.
 In the subtitles of the DVD version, it is possible to see exactly what is being said in the original German.
 The text translates as: "Just what did you think you were shooting at, are you crazy?
 With this rifle you could have shot me!
 You came that close to shooting me!"
 The second soldier then says something that includes "Entschuldigung", which is "apologies" in German.
-The NCO then responds with: "What do we call excuses here?
+The NCO then responds with, "What do we call excuses here?
 You are certainly crazy!"
-Thus, the translation sheds light that the SS soldier was not concerned that the Jewish boy had just been murdered, but rather that the SS soldier was in the line of fire.
+Thus, the translation sheds light that the SS soldier was not concerned that the Jewish boy had just been murdered, but rather that he himself was in the line of fire.

-According to Czech filmmaker Juraj Herz, the scene where a group of women confuse a shower for a gas chamber was taken direct from his own The Night Overtake Me (1986) shot for shot.
+According to Czech filmmaker Juraj Herz, the scene where a group of women confuse a shower for a gas chamber was taken direct from his own Zastihla me noc (1986) shot for shot.
 Herz wanted to sue but he couldn't come up with the money to fund it.